Good to know

 Outsole.
 Thanks to its Stealth C4 outsole—a component exclusive to 5.10—climbers can mount on virtually all types of surfaces with adequate friction.
 It offers a kind of grip that helps the foot latch onto a variety of wall/rock features, whether big or small.
 It is made of high-quality rubber and has a total thickness of 4.2 mm.

-The Anasazi VCS’s no-stretch, low-top main shell is made of polyester.
+The Anasazi VCS’s low-top main shell is made of polyester.
 Its interior is lined.
 It is walled front, center, and back with a long-wearing rand for added climbing security and abrasion protection.
 To expedite on and off, Five Ten engineers gave it a pair of pull loops at the heel.

 This synthetic rock climbing shoe has two adjustable straps making up its closure system.
 Both of these straps are built with hook-and-loop (Velcro) fasteners.